CalvinSch/IDSN542_ML/README.md

 # USC IDSN542 Machine Intelligence

-My code for assignments, labs, and lectures
+My code for assignments, labs, and lectures.

-Please install
+Please install libraries from requirements.txt to run this code.